 But, still, what’s a parent to do?
 Is it even worth talking about Jesus, God, salvation, etc. with a child who has an intellectual, social, or communication disability?
 Is it worth it when you can find yourself pretty much exhausted from just meeting their complex emotional, social, and physical needs each day?
 And, even if we pour our hearts into teaching our kids about Jesus, can they understand anyway?

 Parents of children who have special needs have a lot on their plates.
 We have a lot of questions about our children’s development.
 And, we have questions about what their relationship with God might look like.
 Read on to find four big questions we often wonder about.
-Then, keep reading to find five fun ways we can teach our children with special needs about Jesus, no matter their age or ability level!
+Then, keep reading to discover five fun ways to teach our children with special needs about Jesus, no matter their age or ability level!

 4 Big Questions Parents Have About Teaching Their Children with Special Needs About Jesus